PapenfussLab/gridss/VIRUSBreakend_Readme.md

 cd gridss/src/main/c/htslib/
 autoheader
 autoconf
-./configure && make install
+./configure && make
-cd ../gridsstools/
-autoheader
-autoconf
+sudo make install # only required is htslib is not installed cd ../gridsstools/ autoheader autoconf
 ./configure && make all
 ```

 If you already have htslib 1.10.2 or later installed, you can skip the htslib build and install steps.
+Note that

 ## Reference data setup